kayatsa8/GymManager/README.md

 # GymManager, SPL Assignment 1
 The following program is used for gym managing.
-Visit "manual" for running instructions.
+Visit "Description and Manual" for running instructions.